LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch1_pipeline_optimizations/01_07_solution_optimize_a_pipeline/README.md

 1. Change the `max-time` value to 1.
 Update the `cluster_analysis.py` script and commit the changes.
 1. Confirm the pipeline terminates if the `max-time` value is exceeded.

-The final pipeline configuration should be similar to the following [bitbucket-pipelines.yml](./bitbucket-pipelines.yml) file:
+The final pipeline configuration should be similar to the following: [bitbucket-pipelines.yml](./bitbucket-pipelines.yml) file:

 ```yaml
 image: python:3.12